quid/refraction/README.md

 This is the home of the front-end technologies that compose the awesome products we build at Quid!

+To see a live demo and read the documentation please visit [quid.github.io/ui-framework](https://quid.github.io/ui-framework).

 ## Committing and publishing

 This repository follows the [conventional commits][conventional-commits] specification,